 Instead of reaching for another coffee, try one of these other tactics for improving your sleeping habits:

 As we said earlier, we recommend avoiding naps, as tempting as they might be.
 If you’re feeling overtired, it would be better to stay awake for a little longer, then go to bed early and enjoy a proper night’s sleep.

 Establishing a bedtime routine can help you to get into the habit of winding down your mind and body at the end of each day.
 Our night-time routine tips include:

 - Avoid screens in the hour before you want to go to sleep – this includes your phone, TV and computer.
 Instead, read, meditate or even practise some calming yoga

 - Have a bath to relax your muscles and take some time away from the stresses of your day

 - Drink a warm, milky drink or a beverage known for its relaxing properties, such as a chamomile tea

 - Keep a notepad by your bed where you can write down any worries that are on your mind to offload them, leaving them ready to be dealt with the next day.
 Some people also like to practise gratitude before they go to bed, writing down a few moments from their day that they’re thankful for, ending the day in a more positive mindset

-- Spritz a sleep spray around your bedroom before getting into bed, such as our mykind Organics Herbal Liquid Spray, which features extracts of chamomile, passionflower, valerian, green tea and lemon balm to promote rest during your sleep cycle
+- Try our mykind Organics Herbal Liquid Spray, which features extracts of chamomile, passionflower, valerian, green tea and lemon balm to promote rest during your sleep cycle